 “I’ve been here less than a year, but I have been given the chance to have a complete global vision, because I’m working on all four ceremonies,” Sainte-Rose said.
 “Preparing for the Olympic Opening Ceremony has been taking a lot of time, of course, but we obviously have a vision for the remaining three [ceremonies]and we know what will happen.”

-While she can’t spoil too much of what will happen at this year’s Opening and Closing Ceremonies, Sainte-Rose assures that it will be one for the books, with expectations higher than ever.
+While she can’t spoil too much of what will happen at this year’s Opening and Closing Ceremonies, Sainte-Rose assures that they will be one for the books, with expectations higher than ever.
 Paris and France will create history by hosting the country’s first-ever summer Paralympic Games as well as reinventing the Opening Ceremonies by taking them out of the stadium and placing them at the heart of the city.

 “We don’t have a real stage for the Opening Ceremony because our stage is the River Seine—and one tricky thing is the tides, that the river can go up and down depending on the weather,” Sainte-Rose said.
 “We have back-up plans in place because there are so many other external factors to consider when putting on a global event like this.”